 ODL provision will be available to all students in the event of a whole-college closure resulting from a widespread outbreak of COVID-19 cases at the College and/or local or national lockdowns.

 ODL provision will be available to students unable to physically attend the College, when it is open, due to the following COVID-19-related circumstances:

 - Overseas students unable to travel to the UK because of COVID-19 travel restrictions

 - Students self-isolating in the UK

-- You may be able to join ODL: if you are absent for a prolonged period of time (more than two consecutive days) due to an illness/injury not related to COVID-19; we will carefully consider your case and may agree to ODL as an alternative to face-to-face lessons.
+Students who are absent for a prolonged period of time (more than two consecutive days) due to an illness/injury not related to COVID-19 may be eligible for ODL provision on a discretionary basis.

 Please read the protocol on delivery of ODL lessons at the end of this policy.

 5. COVID-19 procedures